 Businesses all around the world are affected by the coronavirus (COVID-19) pandemic.
 Companies are on their toes–finding ways to keep their business alive amid the lockdown.
 This has resulted in the drastic need to shift business operations on a remote setup and send their employees to work from home.

 This new virtual work environment has driven people to rely more on digital tools such as Microsoft Teams, Cisco WebEx, RingCentral, and Zoom.
-While these applications are proven productivity amplifiers, they are also an easy target for hackers.
+While these applications are proven productivity amplifiers, they are also easy targets for hackers.

 According to a recent report, Zoom has seen a tremendous 535% increase in daily traffic.
 It’s great news for the company, but they have also been criticized with security issues like video hijacking also known as Zoom-bombing where users reported hackers joining in their meetings and often shouts racial slurs and threats that have garnered the attention of IT experts and even the U.S. Federal Bureau of Investigation.

 Advancements in technology are occurring at an increasingly fast pace.
 New technologies continue to emerge and improve functionalities of existing ones—increased adoption has led to an exponential growth of data breaches.
 According to the 2019 FBI Internet Crime Report, a staggering 467,361 cybercrime complaints were reported through the span of 2019 with a mind-boggling cost excess of 3.5 billion from the previous year.

 As technology becomes more tied in our everyday lives, cyberattacks are soaring high into a billion-dollar industry.
 New functionality, features, and access ports open up loopholes for bad threat actors and hackers to enter and corrupt networks.